 Five Montessori ideas that we have used to guide our parenting (approx 30min)

-Sola explains how using concepts drawn from Montessori philosophy of respect, independence, responsibility, cooperation and contribution to guide her parenting choices influenced the expectations she and her husband had of their four children when they were very young and the home environment created for them.
-“Not only did it mean we had a calm and cooperative family life then – even better it has continued to pay dividends with the way our children are able to self-manage, be respectful and contribute to family life now.”
+Sola explains how using concepts drawn from Montessori philosophy of respect, independence, responsibility, cooperation, and contribution to guide her parenting choices influenced the expectations she and her husband had of their four children when they were very young and the home environment created for them.
+“Not only did it mean we had a calm and cooperative family life then – even better it has continued to pay dividends with the way our children can self-manage, be respectful and contribute to family life now.”

 Understanding Development from Infancy to Adulthood (approx 30min)

-Children start at birth as dependent beings and end up as independent, thinking, contributing members of society.
+Children start at birth as dependent beings and become independent, thinking, contributing members of society.
 What is it helps them develop this way?
-What are the child’s needs at infancy, childhood, adolescence and how can we better understand their development and support them to develop into ‘self-actualised’ adults?
-Jan explains the Montessori concept of the ‘planes of development’ from infancy to adulthood and shows how this can lead us to better understand not only the development of our children, but also to reflect on our own journey to adulthood.
+What are the child’s needs in infancy, childhood, and adolescence, and how can we better understand their development and support them to develop into ‘self-actualised’ adults?
+Jan explains the Montessori concept of the ‘planes of development’ from infancy to adulthood and shows how this can lead us to better understand not only the development of our children but also to reflect on our own journey to adulthood.